-Our Technical Support contact information can be found at the Contact Technical Support page at http://www.tp-link.com/support.
+Our Technical Support contact information can be found at the Contact Technical Support page at www.tp-link.com/support.

-Get to Know About Your Router
+Get to Know About You Router

-This chapter introduces what the router can do and shows its appearance.
+This chapter introduces what the router can do and shows its main features and appearance.